Sportsworld (radio programme): Presenters

 Paddy Feeny presented the programme from the start in 1959 through to his retirement in 1995.
 Other presenters have included Mike Costello and Russell Fuller.
-The current presenters are Lee James for Saturday and Sarah Mulkerrins for Sunday.
+The current presenters are Lee James for Saturday and Delyth Lloyd for Sunday.

 Special programmes

 A three hour daily Olympic Sportsworld has been broadcast from the 2000 Olympic Games in Sydney, the 2004 Olympic Games in Athens, the 2008 Olympics in Beijing and the 2012 Olympic Games in London.

 A one hour highlights programme, Sportsworld at Wimbledon, has been broadcast from the Wimbledon Championships since 1992.
 The Wimbledon coverage was cut as a cost-saving measure in September 2010.